I’ve been unusually fortunate to catch Irish Rail’s 071 almost everyday for the last couple of weeks.

-Today, 21 September 2018, I knew that Irish Rail 071 would be working the up IWT Liner.
-This bright orange locomotive would allow me to make a dramatic photo in a situation where a grey or silver locomotive wouldn’t be as well suited.
+Friday, 21 September 2018, I knew that Irish Rail 071 would be working the up IWT Liner.
+This bright orange locomotive would allow me to make a dramatic photo in a situation where a grey or silver locomotive wouldn’t be as effective.

 Selecting my vantage point from the Old Cabra Road in Dublin, I faced an unusually contrasty situation.
 Dramatic fluffly clouds were racing across the sky, rapidly alternating between bright backlit sun and a relatively dark scene with a distant bright sky.